Ripley Castle: History

 His descendant Sir John Ingleby (1434–1499) inherited the estate at the age of five from his father William and built the castle gatehouse, before becoming a monk at Mount Grace Priory, near Northallerton, and later the Bishop of Llandaff.
 His son Sir William Ingleby was raised by his deserted mother.
 Sir John's grandson, Sir William Ingleby (1518–1578), was High Sheriff of Yorkshire in 1564–65.
 Sir William added the tower to the building in 1548.
 Two of his sons were fervent Catholics on the run from the authorities.
 Francis, a priest, was caught, sentenced and hanged, drawn and quartered in York in 1586; David escaped to die on the Continent.
+Stephen Proctor captured another priest, Christopher Wharton, in the park at Ripley in 1598.
+Wharton was executed at York.

 Sir William Ingleby (1546–1618) was knighted by James VI of Scotland when the king was en route to his coronation as James I of England in 1603.
 Later that year he captured one of the fugitive brothers of the Earl of Gowrie at Kirkby Malzeard.
 In 1605 he was involved in the Gunpowder Plot, allowing the plotters to stay at Ripley whilst they procured horses.
-One of the conspirators, Robert Winter was his nephew.
+One of the conspirators, Robert Winter, was his nephew.
 Ingleby was arrested and charged with treason, but acquitted.

 Sir William Ingleby (1594–1652) supported Charles I during the Civil War, and was made Baronet Ingleby in 1642.
-He fought at Marston Moor in 1644, when the King's forces were totally routed, making his escape to Ripley and hiding in a priest hole while Oliver Cromwell billeted himself there for the night.
-On the death of the 4th Baronet in 1772 the baronetcy became extinct but was revived in 1781 for his illegitimate son John (1758–1815).
+He fought at Marston Moor in 1644, when the King's forces were totally routed, making his escape to Ripley and hiding in a priest hole while Oliver Cromwell billeted himself there for the night, held at gunpoint in the library by Sir William's sister, Jane Ingleby.
+On the death of the 4th Baronet in 1772, the baronetcy became extinct but was revived in 1781 for his illegitimate son John (1758–1815).